-Any Trustee or TRS staff member who believes he or she has been the subject of an exercise of undue influence as stated in the No Contact Policy-Disclosure of Communications should report the occurrence immediately to the General Counsel, and for TRS staff, also simultaneously to the Executive Director.
-See Page 35, No Contact Policy-Disclosure of Communications and specifically paragraphs (3) and (4) for further information.
+- 31. As required in the Procurement No Contact Policy, Trustees and staff who participate in non-permitted communications or contact shall disclose per the policy. - 32.
+Any Trustee or TRS staff member who believes he or she has been the subject of an exercise of undue influence should report the occurrence immediately to the General Counsel, and for TRS staff, also simultaneously to the Executive Director.
+See Avoidance of Undue Influence Policy herein.